reMarkable/cobalt/README.md

 ## Generating PEM Files
-Cobalt uses a custom public-key encryption scheme in which the Encoder encrypts Observations to the public-key of the Analyzer before sending them to the Shuffler.
+Cobalt uses a custom public-key encryption scheme in which the Encoder encrypts Observations to the public key of the Analyzer before sending them to the Shuffler.
 This is a key part of the design of Cobalt and we refer to it via the slogan "The Shuffler shuffles sealed envelopes" meaning that the Shuffler does not get to see the data that it is shuffling.
 In order for this